Neiljya/lyricalcomments/README.md

 ### How To Solve?

-This is going to sound a little trippy but, since fun and one do rhyme and are close in pronunciation and length.
+This is going to sound a little trippy but, since byte and light do rhyme and are close in pronunciation and length.
 We can therefore transform each character in 'byte' to eventually turn it into 'light' in a short amount of transformations.

 We can use nltk's ```edit_distance``` function to apply a maximum threshold of transformations that can allow a word to be considered a rhyme.
 A more relaxed check.